newrelic/empanada/README.md

 empanada
 ========

-Instructions and Software to create an [Informative Workspace with Raspberry Pi](http://velocityconf.com/velocityny2013/public/schedule/detail/29924).
+Instructions and software to create an [Informative Workspace with Raspberry Pi](http://velocityconf.com/velocityny2013/public/schedule/detail/29924).

 A [Raspberry Pi](http://www.raspberrypi.org/) is a low-cost, low-power